creativecommons/wp-plugin-creativecommons/readme.txt

 * Remove warnings caused by non-checked index variables in save settings event
 * Tested behavior and compatibility with WordPress 5.3 and PHP 7.4
+* Add image size to generated HTML to support browser lazyload

 = v2019.9.1 =